 I continue to read online articles that claim life insurance brokers sell certain products because their commission is higher on certain products.
 These articles then always follow up with suggesting consumers need to delve into the fine details of how brokers are paid.
 Doing so apparently protects your best interests.

-However, I do believe that some advisors are more prone to selling some types of insurance or some companies more than others.
+However, I do believe that some advisors are more prone to selling some types of life insurance or some companies more than others.
 Below I’m going to explain first of all EXACTLY how advisors get paid.
-Then I’ll explain how brokers *actually* get motivated to sell a product or company.
-And finally, I’ll show you how to avoid those potential pitfalls – and it’s not going to be by having a conversation about commissions.
+Then I will explain how brokers *actually* get motivated to sell a product or company.
+And finally, I will show you how to avoid those potential pitfalls – and it’s not going to be by having a conversation about commissions.

 Life insurance commissions have two tiers – the base commission, and the ‘override’.
-Base commission is fixed per product, per company and is effectively a percentage of 1st year’s premium.
+Base commission is fixed per product, per company and is effectively a percentage of 1st year’s annual premium.
 Override is a percentage of base commission and varies by how much volume an advisor does.
-Overrides would range from 120% to 180%.
+Overrides typically range between 100% to 180%.

-Here’s some real life examples, based on a $1000/year premium.
+Here are some real life examples which are based on a $1000/year premium.
 Note that the commission is effectively a total, one time for the life of the policy.
 These commissions are not paid every year.

 Note that the BMO commission is a special commission rate that is current as of the time of writing.

 |Manulife 120% override||Manulife 180% override||BMO 180% override||Smaller player 210% override|